timescale/examples/pi-light/README.md

 # Raspberry Pi Light Sensor

 This example will read data from a light sensor (wired to a Raspberry Pi device) and send that data to a TimescaleDB instance (hosted by Timescale Cloud).

+## Contents

+A brief overview of the files in this directory and how they're used:

+* `photoresistor.py`: Python script to read sensor values and insert them into TimescaleDB.
+* `pi-schema.sql`: data definition (DDL) to create the necessary hypertables.
+* `grafana.json`: Grafana dashboard configuration.
+* `pi_photoresistor.service`: systemd service definition to ensure the sensor is restarted on reboot.

 ## The Cloud (Timescale Cloud)